Best KPIs for the equipment rental industry

 Maintenance-to-Income Ratio

-Get on the front-end of these potential issues by tracking your fleet’s maintenance costs, history, and age in comparison to revenue.
+You can get ahead of these potential issues by tracking your fleet’s maintenance costs, history, and age in comparison to revenue.
 With the right information at hand, you’ll be able to eliminate problem machines and replace them with more reliable equipment.

 Physical Utilization: Rental days committed to customer/potential rental days

 Physical Utilization differs from traditional Time Utilization because it measures the time a piece of equipment was committed to a customer and not available to other customers.
-That may or may not align with the time for which a customer was billed (breakdowns, weather issues, and compensation for previous issues come in to play here).
+That may or may not align with the time for which a customer was billed (breakdowns, weather issues, and compensation for previous issues come into play here).

-The industry standard for Physical Utilization is that 72% of your fleet should be out on rent at any given time, 20% of fleet should be in the yard and rental-ready, and no more than 8% of fleet should be non-rental ready.
+The industry standard for Physical Utilization is that 72% of your fleet should be out on rent at any given time, 20% of the fleet should be in the yard and rental-ready, and no more than 8% of the fleet should be non-rental ready.
 Non-rental ready includes pieces that are in transit, in need of maintenance, or entirely out of commission.

 This metric will tell you precisely when to acquire new equipment and when to sell off equipment.
 If your Physical Utilization is below 72%, you likely have too many pieces of that equipment.
 If it is below 72%, you likely should purchase more.

-Don’t overlook your non-rental ready benchmark.
-If there is one or more machines within your fleet that consistently hit 8% or above in their time as non-rental ready, that unit is a problem.
-No machine should ever be non-rental ready for more than two weeks.
+Don’t overlook your non-rental-ready benchmark.
+If there is one or more machines within your fleet that consistently hit 8% or above in their time as non-rental-ready, that unit is a problem.
+No machine should ever be non-rental-ready for more than two weeks.
 If fixing it doesn’t reliably keep it off the hard-down list, it’s time to sell it.

 Fleet Age: Average number of months a fleet has been in use

 This KPI measures the general age of your fleet in relation to when its equipment units were put in service for the first time.
-Knowledge of fleet age is most important when measuring degradation of equipment.
+Knowledge of Fleet Age is most important when measuring degradation of equipment.
 This is important insight for regular maintenance of used or refurbished equipment, as well as determining value.

 Fleet Apportionment: Partition of “base fleet” and “other fleet”